Find out more about the startup describing itself as a new global currency.

 - Point-of-sale transactions are free with a limit of £5,000 per day; ATM withdrawals cost £1.50 with a limit of £300 per day.

-- Topping up via debit card is free, but is limited to £2,000 per day.
-You cannot load money using a credit card.
+- Topping up via debit or credit card is free, but is limited to £2,000 per day.

 - Bank transfers are free.